aliceC119/circle/README.md

 All information about the structure can be found in the README of the API [here](https://github.com/aliceC119/drf-api-circle)

+### Feature
-### These are features that I would like to add to this project in the future.
+These are features that I would like to add to this project in the future.
 + Share a Post / Video Post: Allow users to share the post/video without following the owner of the post/video.
 + Create groups: Help group users with similar interests and increase their engagement and connection within Circle.
 + Chat function: Allows users to communicate with specific users in a private environment to build a deeper connection.